top of page

 He has appeared as principal clarinet with several Australian Orchestras, including the Melbourne Symphony Orchestra, Melbourne Chamber Orchestra, Auckland Philharmonia Orchestra, Orchestra Victoria, as well as performing as principal bass clarinetist of the Opera Australia Orchestra, Queensland Symphony Orchestra and the New Zealand Symphony Orchestra.

-In 2021 Van’t Hoff was appointed as the Director of the first ever Australian Festival of Chamber Music Junior Winterschool.
-2022 will see Van’t Hoff appear as the Director of the Australian Festival of Chamber Music’s Winterschool and Winterschool Outreach programs.
+In 2022 Van’t Hoff was appointed as the Director of the Australian Festival of Chamber Music's Winterschool where he oversees the development and running of the Festival’s Winterschool and Winterschool Outreach programs.
 He has served as causal teaching faculty at Melbourne University and the Yale School of Music, has been a guest artist in residence at the Karlstad Universitet Muikhogskolan Ingesund in Sweden, and has conducted masterclasses and teaching residencies in the USA, Canada and throughout Australia.
+Currently, Van't Hoff serves as Head of Woodwind at the University of Adelaide's Elder Conservatorium.

 As a recording artist, Van’t Hoff has appeared on the ARIA Award winning album Conversations with Ghosts alongside Australian singer-songwriter Paul Kelly, recorder virtuoso Genevieve Lacey, composer James Ledger and the students of the Australian National Academy of Music.
 In 2021, Van’t Hoff self released his debut solo album, Johannes Brahms: Music for Clarinet and Piano, in which his performance of the Clarinet Sonatas by Brahms were described as “Interpretations [that] live in the memory for their verve and deep musicianship.”